Jubatian/rrpge-spec/specs/userlib/dlist.rst

 partially is used to override the low 10 bits of the Render command low word, then us_dlist_add is called with the result.

-X position respects the 4 / 8 bit mode flag in parameter 4, in 8 bit mode on-display coordinates ranging from 0 - 319.

 Width of the source is calculated according to the selected Source definition register of the GDG (see registers 0x0018 - 0x001F in "vid_arch.rst").
-Note that if the source is wider than 384 (4 bit) or 192 (8 bit) pixels, it may partially show on the "wrong" side of the display (this behavior is caused by the architecture of the Graphics Display Generator).
+Note that if the source is wider than 384 pixels, it may partially show on the "wrong" side of the display (this behavior is caused by the architecture of the Graphics Display Generator).

 Shift sources are not supported by this function, the behavior for attempting to add a shift source with this function is undefined.